AnshaalHussain/skincare-screener/README.md

 "Holy Grail" product that fits all your prerequisites.
 There isn't a product out there that can fulfill all your wildest dreams
 (unfortunately 😔) but you CAN find one that best fits you much more easily now!

-The motivation behind this app was to help allow others to see compatiblility ratings based on the ingredients they contain.
+The motivation behind this app was to help allow others to see compatiblility ratings based on the ingredients that the product contains.
 All it takes is a quick glance to instantly identify which products are best suited for your needs.

 ## Built with: